Call for Demos

 - The paper should contain a URL to a demonstration video of no more than five minutes in duration (MP4, QuickTime or YouTube format) explaining the working of the system.

-- The video should be understandable without sound if possible (e.g., include annotations), making it easier to play them at the conference venue (more details below).
+- The video should be understandable without sound if possible (e.g., include annotations), making it easier to play them at the conference venue to promote visibility.
 The video should include (at the beginning and at the end) the title of the demonstration and the track number provided by the submission system.

 The submission and selection process for the Demo Track of AAMAS 2020 will be separate from that of the main conference.
 Each submission will be assessed by the Program Committee for this track.
 The authors will receive a brief evaluation report with the notification.
 The evaluation criteria are: